ujjcl/LSB/README.md

 ## Troubleshooting

-> **Note:** This issue has been resolved in version 2.5, The key generation process has been updated to automatically produce a valid 44-character Base64 key, eliminating the need for manual regeneration.
+> **Note:** Key issue has been resolved in version 2.5, The key generation process has been updated to automatically produce a valid 44-character Base64 key, eliminating the need for manual regeneration.

 | Issue                                     | Solution                                                              |
 |-------------------------------------------|-----------------------------------------------------------------------|